 In order for you to participate in a Brown University's summer sports camp, all campers are required to complete a checklist of items that includes camp forms.

-Providence is served by Amtrak and Boston's Commuter Rail.
-The Providence Amtrak train station is a short ride to the University.
-(100 Gaspee St, Providence, RI 02903)
+Providence is served by Amtrak and Boston Commuter Rail.
+The Providence Amtrak train station is a short cab ride to the University.

-Brown University is about an hour and thirty minute drive from Logan Airport in Boston, Massachusetts.
-Students will need to find their own transportation from Boston Logan Airport to and from campus.
+Brown University is about an hour and thirty minutes drive from Logan Airport in Boston, Massachusetts.
+Campers will need to find their own transportation from Boston Logan Airport to and from campus.

 In recent years, bus, train, and airline carriers have instituted a range of policies related to unaccompanied minors traveling.
-Brown Sports Camps are unable to meet many of these new requirements, so we urge families/guardians to review their likely carrier’s policies early and make decisions about travel based on the assumption that athletes must arrive on campus and depart campus at the end of their program without assistance from the Sports Camp programs.
+Brown Sports Camps are unable to meet many of these requirements, so we urge families to review their likely carrier’s policies early and make decisions about travel based on the assumption that students must arrive on campus for orientation and depart campus at the end of their program without assistance from the Sports Camps programs.